Soft, delicate Vanilla Pannacotta with a fresh and zesty Orange Syrup.

 10 minutes people, is all ya need 🙂 No, really.
 10 minutes.

 So I made it and I tasted it and now I can’t stop making it.
-It’s so easy.
-A few little rules though;
+This Vanilla Pannacotta is so easy and the zesty orange syrup is sublime.

-- Make sure to “bloom” the gelatine.
+- You’ll need to make sure to “bloom” the gelatine.
 This is the step where you sprinkle the powdered gelatine over the cold milk and let it sit for 5 minutes to do it’s thang.
 This will soften the gelatine and allow it to mix in thoroughly when you start heating the milk.

 - Don’t overheat the milk.
 Keep it on very low heat and just stir gently until the gelatin is dissolved.
 Then do the same with the sugar.
 No need for simmering, just enough gentle heat to dissolve everything.

 - Use full fat – these things are only little, you can get away with it.
 The reason I say use full fat is because I’ve tried using light milk and cream but the end result is a Pannacotta that separates into layers as it sets.